Exchange Opportunities for International Students

 Accommodation

-Ahlia University’s campus does not include dormitories, so it is highly advised that you begin searching for accommodation before arriving in Bahrain.
-University staff will assist you in finding suitable housing upon your arrival, and several real estate agencies can also help.
+Ahlia University does not have on-campus dormitories, so it is strongly recommended to begin your housing search before arriving in Bahrain.
+University staff will assist you upon arrival, and several real estate agencies can support your search.

-Note: do not pay in advance for any accommodation until you have inspected it in person.
-Off-campus accommodations, ranging from studio apartments to villas, are available near the university and throughout Bahrain.
+Note: Do not pay in advance for any accommodation until you have inspected it in person.

 Money

-Before opening a bank-account and securing permanent accommodation, you will need to budget for food and book a hotel stay.
-Almost every shop in Bahrain accepts credit cards, and financial applications such as Benefit Pay are also popular.
-However, ensure that your bank is aware of your travel plans to avoid any issues while using your card abroad.
+Before securing permanent accommodation, you will need to budget for food and book a hotel stay.
+Almost every shop in Bahrain accepts credit cards.
+Ensure that your bank is aware of your travels to avoid any issues while using it abroad.
 Note that most Bahraini banks limit daily cash withdrawals to 500 BD.

 For accurate and up-to-date exchange rates for 1 EUR, 1 USD or another currency, please consult the official website of the Central Bank of Bahrain.